 - Stir fry sauce.
 Fry some small pieces of chicken.
 Add vegetables.
 Then pour over the sauce and cook for a few minutes for a quick and easy DIY cook in sauce.

 - Rice.
-Like noodles, cook some rice according to your favourite method (we use the microwave).
+Like noodles, cook some rice according to your favourite method.
 Stir fry some vegetables, add the rice and curry sauce and heat through.
+Or drizzle it over my Instant Pot Chinese Rice.

 This recipe relies on cornflour to give it the right thick and slightly sticky consistency.
 Follow these guidelines for cornflower success.